rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 # I&#39;ve been using atom and now I switched to Visual Studio Code, I&#39;m a bit lost

-I fully understand you, I miss so much the Atom shortcut keymap when I made the switch, but here is your salvation.
+I fully understand you, I missed the Atom shortcut keymap so much when I made the switch, but here is your salvation.

 ## [Atom Keymap](https://marketplace.visualstudio.com/items?itemName=ms-vscode.atom-keybindings)